Skip to main content

 Next, you can set the rules for the number of questions to select from each category.

-2. Go to Question order and select Categorical: Select by category:
+Go to Exams > Exam title > Behavior.
+Scroll down to Question order, and select Categorical: Select by category:

 If you have questions tagged with multiple categories, please note the following.
 Our system will select questions that are tagged with multiple categories only once to avoid duplication.
-This means that your Exam could potentially generate fewer questions than you originally selected.
+This means your exam may generate fewer questions than you originally selected.

 4. Choose the order of the questions

-For the order of the questions, you can choose to present the questions according to the order of the categories listed (which you can drag and drop), or you can let the system randomize the selected questions.
+For the question order, you can present the questions in the order of the listed categories (which you can drag and drop), or let the system randomize the selected questions.